-Constance Bougie has their bachelor’s in English with focuses in creative writing and asexuality studies.
-They are currently a grad student at the University of Missouri in Columbia with focuses in Modernist literatures, asexualities/aromanticisms, and animal studies.
+Constance Bougie has their bachelor’s in English with focuses in creative writing and LGBTQ+ studies.
+They are currently a graduate instructor at the University of Missouri at Columbia with focuses in Modernist literatures and asexuality studies.

 When they were in high school, Constance had a prose piece published on Creepypasta.com, mostly so they could impress a boy–it can be found here, and has been described by the Internet as “decent,” “[a]ctually pretty well done,” not “very good,” and “0/10” due to “inconsistencies and lack of believability.”
 This is likely their most widely-read work, a fact they don’t particularly mind.